 Norton Rose Fulbright Australia

 Chris Owen is a partner at Norton Rose Fulbright Australia and leads the firm’s national pro bono program.
 He is also chair of the firm’s ESG group.
-A litigator by background, Chris has a broad range of expertise advising in pro bono legal matters, including advising at clinics, assisting indigenous communities, conducting advocacy on behalf of clients in court proceedings and advising on international pro bono projects.
+A litigator by background, Chris has a broad range of expertise advising in pro bono legal matters, including advising at clinics, assisting Indigenous communities, conducting advocacy on behalf of clients in court proceedings and advising on international pro bono projects.
 He has particular interests in human rights, strategic litigation and sustainability.

-General Manager of Financial Crime
+General Manager, Financial Crime

 Jodie joined Westpac in 2020 following her role as Regional Head of Financial Crime Compliance at Standard Chartered Bank, based in Singapore.
-Prior to this, Jodie spent 12.5 years at ANZ Bank in a variety of roles spanning Internal Audit, Compliance and Financial Crime and also worked for a number of years with E&Y in London, UK.
+Prior to this, Jodie spent 12.5 years at ANZ Bank in a variety of roles spanning Internal Audit, Compliance, and Financial Crime and also worked for a number of years with E&Y in London, UK.

 Dr Michael Salter

 Associate Professor, Scientia Research Fellow